 4. Choose the right tools

-5. Adapt the formats of your content
+5. Adapt your content formats

-6. Align your content
+6. Align and personalize your content

 - Do your channels support your message?

 - Have you adapted your message for each channel?

 - Is your content responsive so that it can be used on all platforms?